TMS-Uni-Stuttgart/Tutor-Management-System/docs/docs/handbook/student_management.md

 ## Edit Students

-import MenuButton from './assets/icons/dots-vertical.svg';

-To edit a student click the menu button <MenuButton style={{font: 'inherit'}} /> on it's bar and choose "Edit".
+To edit a student click the menu button <IconInText icon={MenuButton} /> on it's bar and choose "Edit".
 The form that opens up is the same one as for the process of creating a student ([see above](#create-students)).

 ## Deleting Students

-To delete a student click the menu button <MenuButton /> on it's bar and choose "Delete".
+To delete a student click the menu button <IconInText icon={MenuButton} /> on it's bar and choose "Delete".
 A confirmation dialog opens up if you really want to delete the student.

 :::warning No restore possible
 Deleting a student is **permanent**!
 Deleted students can **NOT** be restored.